BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/01_LinuxNextflowSingularity.md

 #### How do I navigate the file system?

-Let's remember the basics: `pwd cd ls mkdir mv rm rmdir less nano`.
+Let's remember the basics: *pwd cd ls mkdir mv rm rmdir less nano*.
 We are going to use those commands to:

-Check our working directory: `pwd`
+Check our working directory:

+`pwd`

-Move to our Desktop folder: `cd Desktop`
+Move to our Desktop folder:
+`cd ~/Desktop`

-Create a directory called "myDir": `mkdir myDir`
+Create a directory called "myDir":
+`mkdir myDir`

-Move to the new folder: `cd myDir`
+Move to the new folder:
+`cd myDir`

-Check our working directory: `pwd`
+Check our working directory:
+`pwd`

-Create the folders "asdf", "AsDf", "ASDF" and "tmp": `mkdir asdf AsDf ASDF tmp`
+Create the folders "asdf", "AsDf", "ASDF" and "tmp":
+`mkdir asdf AsDf ASDF tmp`

-Create a file inside "tmp" called "myFile.txt": `nano tmp/myFile.txt` and write whatever you want.
+Create a file inside "tmp" called "myFile.txt":
+`nano tmp/myFile.txt`
+and write whatever you want.

 Rename "myFile.txt" to "whateverIwant": `mv tmp/myFile.txt whateverIwant`